Location: Southeast of Acton Center, on Concord Road between Ice House Pond and Woodlawn Cemetery.

 - Southeast of Acton Center at 116 Concord Road behind little grey farmhouse.
 Only about 4-5 parking spots behind house and in front of barn.
 Can drive down dirt road and park on left adjacent to field and garden plots.

 - Ice House Pond paved parking lot with marked lines 120 Concord Road adjacent to Bruce Freeman Rail Trail.

-Morrison Farm was purchased using Community Preservation Funds in 1997.
+Morrison Farm was purchased by the Town of Acton in 1997.
 The property consists of a 1930’s farmhouse and barn, which are both closed to the public.
 The property was formerly owned by Betty Morrison, who gave horseback riding lessons for several decades.
 It now supports a healthy community garden, a new orchard, meadows that are a haven to many wildlife species and a fantastic community of birds.
 The Morrison Farm property abuts Acton’s Woodlawn Cemetery.
 The trails conjoin back in the forest and along the old stone walls.
 The Acton Land Stewards take care of the trails.
 The Acton Cemetery Department manages the Community Gardens programs.

 East Acton Village History

 The area known as East Acton is one of five Acton villages (Acton Center, West Acton, North Acton, and South Acton).
 It generally extends along Great Road from the Concord town line to the intersection with Main Street (Route 27.)
 The East Acton Village Green existed at the intersection of Concord Road and Great Road.
 Prior to European contact around 1615, the Massachusett Indians were present around present day Acton.
 Artifacts indicating native settlements have been found in South Acton and around Nagog Pond.
 It is believed that there was native fishing and hunting around Nashoba Brook along a major Indian trail that later became Great Road (Route 2A).